 In the third circle of Hell, Dante and Virgil encounter souls whose sin is gluttony.
-A worm-monster, Cerberus, watches over them.
+A worm monster, Cerberus, watches over them.
 They are punished with icy, slushy rain that pours all over them without stopping.
-They are not permitted to stand, so the slushy water covers their entire body as they lie.
-The slushy rain is a symbol of personal destruction and the inability to stop eating.
-People who are in this circle of Inferno have weak will and cannot resist the earthly pleasures of indulgence—food and drinks.
-Here, the protagonist meets the soul Ciacco, his political opponent from Florence.
+They cannot stand, so the slushy water covers their bodies as they lie.
+The slushy rain symbolizes personal destruction and the inability to stop eating.
+People in this circle of Inferno have a weak will and cannot resist the earthly pleasures of indulgence—food and drinks.
+Here, the protagonist meets the soul of Ciacco, his political opponent from Florence.

 Fourth Circle – Greed

-The fourth circle of Dante’s Inferno is guarded by Pluto, a Roman god of the underworld who is also regarded as the god of wealth.
-Here, the sinners are divided into two groups: those who hoarded their possessions, and those who spent sumptuously.
-Their punishment is to push very heavy weights up a mountain—mostly boulders, which symbolize their lust for never-ending money and possessions.
-There, Dante recognizes many people he is familiar with, such as clergymen, popes, and cardinals—all of whom have been greedy throughout their lifetime.
+The fourth circle of Dante’s Inferno is guarded by Pluto, a Roman god of the underworld who is also regarded as the God of wealth.
+Here, the sinners are divided into two groups: those who hoarded their possessions and those who spent sumptuously.
+Their punishment is pushing heavy weights up a mountain—mostly boulders, which symbolizes their lust for never-ending money and possessions.
+There, Dante recognizes many people he is familiar with, such as clergymen, popes, and cardinals—all of whom have been greedy throughout their lifetimes.

 Fifth Circle – Anger

-In this circle of hell, Dante and Virgil encounter people who are guilty of wrath and fury.
-Those found guilty of being angry and impatient are immersed in the river Styx, or simply are forced to fight among each other on its surface.
+In this circle of hell, Dante and Virgil encounter people guilty of wrath and fury.
+Those found guilty of being angry and impatient are immersed in the river Styx or simply are forced to fight among each other on its surface.
 They gurgle the water of the river, struggle, and drown.
-The water is made up of a black toxic liquid and they are left there to suffer.
-Dante encounters another political enemy of his, Filippo Argenti, who confiscated his possessions when he was banished from Florence.
-He tries to climb up into a boat, but gets pushed away.
+The water is made up of a black toxic liquid, leaving them to suffer.
+Dante encounters another political enemy, Filippo Argenti, who confiscated his possessions when he was banished from Florence.
+He tries to climb up into a boat but gets pushed away.

 Phlegyas is the boatman who helps Dante and Virgil get across this river.
-They are stopped by a group of fallen angels.
-Furies threatens to summon Medusa so that she can turn Dante into stone, because he does not belong in the world of the dead.
-An angel arrives and opens the gate for them before Medusa is able to get to them.
+A group of fallen angels stops them.
+Furies threaten to summon Medusa so that she can turn Dante into stone because he does not belong in the world of the dead.
+An angel arrives and opens the gate before Medusa can get to them.

 Sixth Circle – Heresy

-The sixth circle of Inferno is for heretics – people who have contrary opinions to Christian beliefs.
+The sixth circle of Inferno is for heretics – people with contrary opinions to Christian beliefs.
 There, they lie in tombs that burn them alive.
-Dante talks with Farinata degli Uberti, a political leader and his contemporary, who did not believe in God.
+Dante talks with Farinata degli Uberti, a political leader, and his contemporaries, who did not believe in God.
 He also sees Epicurus, Holy Roman Emperor Frederick II, and Pope Anastasius II.

 Seventh Circle – Violence

 The passage to the seventh circle is blocked by a Minotaur—half-man, half-bull.
 Virgil insults him, and the minotaur bursts into a violent outrage, letting Dante and Virgil sneak past him.
 The seventh circle of Hell of Dante’s Inferno is divided into three rings.
 Nessus is a centaur who carries the protagonist through the first ring.
-In this circle, they see a forest inhabited by harpies – mythological creatures with birds’ bodies and womens’ heads.
-Dante tears off a branch from a tree that shrieks in horror and pain.
+In this circle, they see a forest inhabited by harpies – mythological creatures with birds’ bodies and women’s heads.
+Dante tears a branch from a tree that shrieks in horror and pain.
 The tree turns out to be the soul of Pier della Vigna.
 He ended his life because he was accused of conspiracy against the emperor.
-They blinded him for treason and threw him into jail where he killed himself.
+They blinded him for treason and threw him into jail, where he killed himself.
 He explains that all the souls who commit suicide are kept in the seventh circle and become trees.
-There, their leaves are eaten by harpies, which cause the trees a lot of pain.
+There, their leaves are eaten by harpies, which causes the trees much pain.

 Eighth Circle – Fraud

-This circle is divided up into ten Bolgias – ditches with bridges between them, that are placed around a circular well.
+This circle is divided into ten Bolgias – ditches with bridges between them, placed around a circular well.
 Malacoda is the leader who guards the entrance to the eighth circle of Hell.
-He lies and deceives both the poet and Virgil by telling them that there are bridges in this circle, and that they have nothing to worry about.
+He lies and deceives both the poet and Virgil by telling them that there are bridges in this circle and that they have nothing to worry about.
 Nonetheless, their path is very dangerous.
-Each Bolgia has different kinds of people who sin is fraud:
+Each Bolgia has different kinds of people who sin is a fraud: